NethServer/docs/administrator-manual/en/ha.rst

 Cluster options are saved inside the ``ha`` configuration key.
 The key must have the same configuration on both nodes.

-Execute following steps to proceed with software installation and configuration.
+Execute the following steps to proceed with software installation and configuration.

 * Configure the green interface, then add a new network interface for DRBD.
 This interface will have ``ha`` role.